York time in JT gravity: Conclusion

 \section{Conclusion}

 A natural issue that arises in the context of de Sitter holography is the problem of time -- in the absence of a timelike boundary, one must resort to finding an ``internal clock'', i.e., a degree of freedom in the gravitational theory internal to the system that can serve the role of a physical clock.
 Assuming the basic premise that spacetime and gravity emerge from the dynamics of an underlying quantum system, this notion of an internal clock must also emerge from some underlying evolution in the quantum system.
-In this paper, we studied this issue of emergence of time in the better controlled setting of JT gravity in $AdS_2$.
+In this paper, we have tried to emphasize that the better controlled setting of JT gravity in $AdS_2$ is a good playground to understand this issue of emergence of time.
 We sliced the bulk spacetime with constant extrinsic curvature slices, and took the value of the extrinsic curvature as a notion of internal time.
 This notion of time, also known as York time, is well-motivated and is indeed well-studied in higher dimensional theories, at least in the classical setting.
-We studied the York time evolution of the Hartle-Hawking wavefunction in JT gravity within the framework of canonical quantization and showed that the York time dependence of the HH wavefunction emerges from a unitary transformation of the length basis states, not from a physical time evolution of the boundary quantum mechanical state.
+We studied the York time evolution of the Hartle-Hawking wavefunction in JT gravity within the framework of canonical and path-integral quantization and showed that the York time dependence of the HH wavefunction emerges from a unitary transformation of the length basis states, not from a physical time evolution of the boundary quantum mechanical state.
 We identified the corresponding York Hamiltonian, i.e., the generator of the unitary rotation in the length basis, as being proportional to the squeezing operator $(\ell P + P \ell)$.